TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/service-admins-co-admins.md

 ## **Recommended Steps**

-- If you are having issues with Service administrator or Co-administrators, see the recommended documentation
+If you are having issues with Service administrator or Co-administrators, see the recommended documents below.

 ## **Recommended Documents**